First Presbyterian Church (Corpus Christi, Texas)

-First Presbyterian Church (Corpus Christi, Texas) is a Presbyterian Church chartered in Corpus Christi, Texas in 1867.
+The First Presbyterian Church is a Presbyterian church chartered in Corpus Christi, Texas in 1867.
 The congregation is a member of ECO: A Covenant Order of Evangelical Presbyterians.

 History

 While there was an attempt to organize a Presbyterian Church in Corpus Christi as early as 1859, that congregation appears to have disbanded during the Civil War.
 The history of the current First Presbyterian dates to July 10, 1866 when several of the prominent citizens of the city, including the Rev. William Mitchell and his son, John B. Mitchell, Dr. E.T.
 Merriman, W.H.
 Maltby, Jacob Ziegler, George F. Evans, and L.D.
 Brewster, met at the little shell concrete and frame home of Texas patriot John Pollan to discuss building a Presbyterian Church in the young city, creating the Presbyterian Society.
 The primary aim of this group was to raise money for the construction of a Presbyterian Church.
 In December, 1866, Captain Richard King of the King Ranch donated land on the bluff, overlooking Corpus Christi Bay, as the site of the new church building.

 On May 12, 1867, at the home of Dr. and Mrs. E.T.
 Merriman, the First Presbyterian Church of Corpus Christi was chartered by the Old School General Assembly of the old “northern” Presbyterian Church with seven members – six women and one man.
 Rev. William Mitchell became the first pastor and the charter members were John Pollan and his wife Mary, along with their daughters Mrs. Mary H. Mathis and Minerva V. Pollan, Mrs. Elizabeth Fusselman Merriman, Mrs. Mary J. Davis Fullerton, and Mrs. Sarah B. Mitchell, the minister's wife.

 Construction materials were purchased for a building, but the yellow fever epidemic in the summer of 1867, which killed one-fifth of the city's population, stopped the work before it could start.
 The wooden construction materials were used instead to build coffins.
 By the time the epidemic was over the church had lost its minister and his infant grandson, Dr. Merriman, two members of the Pollan family, and the young son of Perry and Rachel Doddridge, their only child.